 1. What is the Best Food Service Resume Format?

 Some food for thought:

-On average, every food industry resume that’s sent out gets just 6 seconds of the recruiter’s attention.
+According to our HR statistics report, every food industry resume that’s sent out gets just 7 seconds of the recruiter’s attention.

 That’s not enough to read the whole thing.

 Make it easy to find the most relevant details on your resume for food industry positions.